 As we mentioned above, the Talon is a very popular sight on the trails, but there’s plenty of formidable competition in the daypack market.
 The Deuter Speed Lite 24 is one of the Talon’s closest competitors, with a similar capacity, feature set, and overall design.
 In parsing out the differences, the Deuter is lighter at 1 pound 12 ounces, a notable $25 cheaper, and gives you 2 additional liters of storage, but is only available in one size, which can make it harder to dial in fit (we like that the Talon is sold in both small/medium and large/extra-large options).
 But if the Speed Lite fits you, it’s a great alternative to the Talon for less money.

 On the other end of the spectrum from the Speed Lite is Osprey’s Stratos 24.
 In many ways, this fully featured daypack is a shrunken-down version of a backpacking model.
 It includes a stiff metal frame, excellent back ventilation, soft cushioning on the hipbelt and shoulder straps, and tons of pockets and extras like a rain cover (for more information, see our in-depth Stratos review).
-But it also weighs nearly a pound more than the Talon at 2 pounds 12 ounces, costs an additional $20, and won’t stuff into a duffel bag or the trunk of your car as easily.
-Both are well-designed and very functional daypacks, but the choice should come down to your priorities on carrying comfort vs. weight.
+But it also weighs considerably more than the Talon at 2 pounds 12 ounces, costs an additional $10, and won’t stuff into a duffel bag or the trunk of your car as easily.
+Both are well-designed and very functional daypacks, but the choice should come down to your priorities on carrying comfort versus weight.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!